Types of Divorce Proceedings

 Normal Track

-If you and your spouse are unable to reach an agreement on the ground for divorce and/or the ancillary matters, you would have to file your divorce on the normal track.
+If you and your spouse are unable to reach an agreement on the reason(s) for divorce (whether or not you have reached an agreement on the ancillary matters), you would have to file your divorce on the normal track.

 Almost 9 out of 10 couples who had filed a divorce managed, in the course of the divorce process, to reach an agreement through private negotiations or court mediation and did not need to go through an extensive court trial.